fregante/Awesome-WebExtensions/README.md

 - [Chrome Webstore Upload](https://github.com/DrewML/chrome-webstore-upload-cli) - Upload the extension to the Chrome Web Store via cli (or on Travis, automatically).
 - [mozilla/Web-ext](https://github.com/mozilla/web-ext) Command line tool to help build, run, and test WebExtensions.
-- [Extensionizr](http://extensionizr.com/) - Web UI that helps you create an initial configuration and files.
 - [chromepet](https://github.com/ZenHubIO/chromepet) - Get notified when your new version has been published.
 - [inline-install](https://github.com/alykoshin/inline-install) - Simplify the installation of the extension directly from your website.
 - [wemf](https://github.com/pastak/wemf) - Format and validate `manifest.json`.